|Solid State Chemistry

 Solid State Chemistry of Chalcogenides

-Perhaps no other area of chemical synthesis more deserves the title "exploratory" than does solid state synthesis.
-The majority of synthetic chemists have a measure of predictability in that the molecular units they work with remain relatively intact throughout their reactions, and so their goal is mainly to link one molecule to the next or to perform specific changes on molecular functional groups.
-The solid state synthetic chemist has almost no predictability in his reactions save for the simplest cases of elemental substitution, and even then can still have his predictions frustrated.
+Very few areas of chemical synthesis deserves the title "exploratory" more than inorganic solid state synthesis.
+The majority of synthetic chemists have a measure of predictability with the compounds they work with as the molecular units remain relatively intact throughout their reactions.Their goal is mainly to link one molecule to the next or to perform specific changes on molecular functional groups.
+The solid state synthetic chemist has almost no predictability in the reactions save for the simplest cases of elemental substitution, and even then predictions can be incorrect.

-Hope to change this in the future.
-We work on the development of novel Synthetic Methodologies for the class of metal chalcogenide compounds.
+In the Kantazidis Group, we work on the development of novel synthetic methodologies for metal chalcogenide compounds.
 This involves the exploration of molten solids and their application as solvents for exploratory synthesis and crystal growth.
-It also involves the use of stable preformed building blocks that end up in the final structures giving the solid a certain functionality.
+It also involves the use of stable, pre-formed building blocks that end up in the final structures giving the solid a certain functionality.

 In many ways we approach this chemistry from a solution chemist's outlook rather than a conventional high temperature solid state chemist's perspective.
 This allows for useful and profitable insights to be drawn from what is already known in coordination chemistry.